Recommendation Systems • Challenges of Building a Recommender System

 - For example, use tools like TensorBoard, PyTorch Profiler, or Databricks Runtime Performance to find the time-consuming components.

-- Improve Infrastructure: Consider upgrading the infrastructure to distributed computing frameworks like TensorFlow Distributed or Horovod, which can parallelize the workload across multiple machines.
+- Improve Infrastructure: Consider upgrading the infrastructure to distributed computing frameworks such as PyTorch FSDP/DDP, TensorFlow Distributed, or Horovod, which can parallelize the workload across multiple machines.

-- Adjust Model Architecture: Simplifying the model architecture can also lead to significant speedups.
-Techniques such as pruning, quantization, or using lighter architectures like Wide & Deep models can maintain performance while reducing training time.
+- Adjust Model Architecture: Simplifying the model architecture can also lead to significant speedups while reducing training time.

 Adding Data Fails to Improve Performance